matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 not.

 If the 3PID is hashed, the identity server could not determine the address unless it has already seen that address in plain-text during a previous call of the [/bind mechanism](https://matrix.org/docs/spec/identity_service/r0.2.1#post-matrix-identity-api-v1-3pid-bind) (without significant resources to reverse the hashes).
+This helps prevent bulk collection of user's contact lists by the identity server and reduces its ability to build social graphs.

 This proposal thus calls for the Identity Service API's [/lookup](https://matrix.org/docs/spec/identity_service/r0.2.1#get-matrix-identity-api-v1-lookup)